Evidence Partners Incorporated Privacy Statement

 This Privacy Statement lets you know how we collect, use, disclose, and protect the personal information you entrust to us.
 We have changed our policies and procedures based on the European General Data Protection Regulation (“GDPR”).

-This Privacy Statement does not apply to data you upload through our software like aggregate health information, medical literature references, etc., from which you use our software to generate output data (“Customer Data”).
+This Privacy Statement does not apply to data you upload through our software like medical literature references, project workflow, research data, etc., from which you use our software to generate output data (“Customer Data”).
 Customer Data is subject to the agreement between you and Evidence Partners when you purchase a subscription to use our software.

 - special categories of personal information like personal information of children under the age of 16